4-term ex-Louisiana Gov. Edwin Edwards in hospital

 NEW ORLEANS (AP) — A daughter of former Louisiana Gov. Edwin Edwards confirms that the four-term governor has been taken to a Baton Rouge hospital.

 Anna Edwards said she spoke to her 92-year-old father by phone as she traveled to the hospital Tuesday afternoon.
 She said he was in the emergency room but sounded clear-headed.
-She said she was hospitalized after becoming unresponsive earlier in the day.
+She said he was hospitalized after becoming unresponsive earlier in the day.

 Edwards, a Democrat, dominated Louisiana politics for much of the late 20th century.
 He served as governor from 1972 to 1980, 1984 to 1988 and 1992 to 1996.